Crown Perth: Incidents

 During the 2022 ICC Men's T20 World Cup a contractor entered cricket player Virat Kohli' room uninvited, and made a video that was uploaded to a social media platform.
 Crown Perth issued an apology and terminated the contractor.

 Burswood Park

 The parklands surrounding the casino is known as Burswood Park.
 It was originally a rubbish tip, and also the location of a cement works on the eastern side, from the mid-1940s.

 The construction of the casino complex also saw the parklands regenerated into a public recreational facility, in the early 2000s.

 The park contains wildflower displays, and a heritage trail with various statues.
 It also initially featured a public golf course that was closed for redevelopment in 2013, with The Camfield, a large pub and micro brewery built adjacent to Perth Stadium now occupying the site.
 Over the year a number of community events take place in Burswood Park, including Movies at Burswood with proceed going to Telethon Perth, and Have a Go Day, an event for over 55s.

 Burswood Dome

+The Burswood Dome was an arena adjacent to Crown Perth.
+The arena was demolished to make way for the resort's expansion.